HayleyJane5/semantic_similarity_project/README.md

 ### How to use

-* Run the program to see how similar the words are
+* Run the program to see how similar the words and sentences are
-* If you like, you can play around with different words
+* If you like, you can play around with different words and sentences

 ## Contributors